BimmerGestalt/AAIdrive/README.md

   - Car Information
     - Remembers fuel level, window status, and car's location after parking
     - Shows live-updating speed and compass while connected
+    - Adds several pages of detailed car data to the infotainment screen
   - Car Navigation Integration
     - Android Navigation Intents and buttons can be handled by the connected car's navigation
     - Google Maps can share destinations to the connected car's navigation